-Duties are further outlined in Keeping Children Safe in Education (2023)
+Duties are further outlined in Keeping Children Safe in Education (DfE 2024, Annex C)

-Details of our DSL and Deputy DSL are available on the REACH Alternative Education website, our newsletters, the notice board in reception and on posters throughout the school.
+Details of our DSL and Deputy DSL and how to contact them are available on the REACH website, our newsletters, the notice board in reception and on posters throughout the school.

-- The DSL is a senior member of staff who undertakes lead responsibility for safeguarding and child protection within the setting. - The DSL has undertaken the SSCP training to ensure they are compliant with the Local Authority requirement for DSLs. - The DSL, and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that learners in need are experiencing or have experienced, and identifying the impact that these issues might be having on learner's attendance, engagement and achievement at school or college. - Activities include the management of work undertaken by any Deputy DSLs. - Manages early identification of vulnerability of learners and their families from staff through cause for concerns or notifications.
+- The DSL is a senior member of staff who undertakes lead responsibility for safeguarding and child protection within the setting. - The DSL has undertaken the SSCP training to ensure they are compliant with the Local Authority requirement for DSLs. - The DSL works with the Director, and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that learners in need are experiencing or have experienced, and identifying the impact that these issues might be having on learner's attendance, engagement and achievement at school or college. - Activities include the management of work undertaken by any Deputy DSLs. - Manages early identification of vulnerability of learners and their families from staff through cause for concerns or notifications.
 This will ensure detailed, accurate, secure written records of concerns and referrals. - Manages referrals to local safeguarding partners where learners with additional needs have been identified.
-These can include those - who need a social worker and may be experiencing abuse or neglect. - > requiring mental health support. - > who may benefit from early help. - > where there is a radicalisation concern. - > where a crime may have been committed.
+These can include those - - > who need a social worker and may be experiencing abuse or neglect. - requiring mental health support. - > who may benefit from early help. - > where there is a radicalisation concern. - where a crime may have been committed.